 - The property description in these documents pertains to the land itself, not just the structures.

-No matter the extent of the damage caused by a house fire, these documents ensure that your rights to the land are legally protected.
+Regardless of the level of destruction from a house fire, these papers guarantee that your rights to the property are legally safeguarded.

 Zoning Laws and Rebuilding Rights